hobbes3/mass_index_batch/README.md

 ```

 4. Write your `props.conf` and `transforms.conf` rules if necessary.
 5. Run `./mass_index.py`.
-The output should look like this:
+The output should look like

 ```
 [splunk@my_machine mass_index]$ ./mass_index.py